Amazon's Prime, Ring and Other Apps Down for Thousands of Users

 Other services including Amazon's Ring security cameras, mobile banking app Chime and robot vacuum cleaner maker iRobot were also facing issues according to their social media pages.

-Ring said it was aware of the issue and working to resolve it.
-"A major Amazon Web Services (AWS) outage is currently impacting our iRobot Home App," iRobot said on its website.
+Ring said it was aware of the issue and working to resolve it, while iRobot said a major AWS outage was impacting its iRobot Home app.

 In June, websites including Reddit, Amazon, CNN, PayPal, Spotify, Al Jazeera Media Network and the New York Times were hit by a widespread hour-long outage linked to U.S.-based content delivery network provider Fastly Inc, a smaller rival of AWS.

-In July, Amazon experienced a disruption in its online stores service, which lasted for nearly two hours and affected more than 38,000 users.

-Users have experienced 27 outages over the past 12 months on Amazon, according to web tool reviewing website ToolTester.
+Users have experienced 27 outages over the past 12 months related to Amazon services, according to web tool reviewing website ToolTester.

 © 2021 Thomson/Reuters.
 All rights reserved.